Sendiko/JustDoIt/README.md

 # JustDoIt
-## branch for small update without and issue
+## branch for small update without an issue